tronprotocol/documentation-en/docs/developers/java-tron.md

 ## Code Review Guidelines
 The only way to get code into java-tron is to send a pull request.
-Those pull requests need to be reviewed by someone. there a guide that explains our expectations around PRs for both authors and reviewers.
+Those pull requests need to be reviewed by someone.
+The following guide explains our expectations around PRs for both authors and reviewers.

 ### The Process